An Enclosed Dog Walking Field in Dorset for Play and Training near Corfe Castle.

 The Purbeck Dog Park is set in the Isle of Purbeck in Dorset.
 It is owned by Melanie Moriarty and Gary Cole.

-The park comprises 6.5 acres and new fencing has just been installed.
-We can provide different environments for you and your dog.
-From the single dog who needs time on their own in Tranquil Meadow to the Dorset Dogs Adventure Zone where your dog and their friends can play.
+The park comprises 6.5 acres, and new fencing has just been installed.
+We can provide different environments for you and your dog, from the single dog who needs time on their own in Tranquil Meadow to the Dorset Dogs Adventure Zone where your dog and their friends can play.

 Muttley Solutions provides general dog training and specialises in Pet Gun Dog training.
 Dorset Dogs Scent world is a purpose-built scent adventure ready to challenge you and your dog.
+This field is available to rent for gundog practice.

 Enclosed single dog walking field for reactive and nervous dogs.